yetibot/core/doc/CONFIGURATION.md

 separating out the small amount of mutable config from the majority of immutable config lets us maximize immutability benefits and minimize negative affects of mutability in our system.

+In the future we may move all mutable config to the database.
+The only reason not to is because when using the default in-memory database all customizations would be lost upon restart.